ttasterisco/ttasterisco.github.com/_posts/2012-11-17-the-current-state-of-the-email-ecosystem.md

 Email startups became cool around 2007, when [Xobni](https://www.xobni.com/) kicked off a mini-revolution.
 Its Outlook extension quickly garnered a large user base which attracted Bill Gates and Microsoft’s attention and a rumored (rejected) acquisition offer.
 Since then, several email startups have popped up and got the tech world’s headlines with their products and/or acquisitions.
 Yahoo bought [xoopit](http://www.crunchbase.com/company/xoopit) (a social networking service based around email) in 2009, [reMail](http://www.remail.com/) (email search for iPhone) got picked up by Google in early 2010 while [Rapportive](http://rapportive.com/) (rich contact profiles inside Gmail) was acquired by Linkedin just this year.
 And just recently, [PowerInbox](http://powerinbox.com/) and [ActivePath](http://www.activepath.com/) decided to join forces to enrich your email content.

 And you know things are heating when you start having conferences.
 [Inbox Love](http://inboxlove.com/) had its 2nd edition last year featuring a big number of startups side by side with the established players.
+Heck, even [VCs](https://www.handle.com/about_us) are jumping in.

 ## Innovation in the email world
 There’s a multitude of startups trying to improve our email experience by either extending existing email clients or completely replacing them.